TomNuttall/aws-loadbalancer-demo/infastructure/README.md

 ## Overview

-- ALB
-- ASG -> EC2 launch template

 - CloudFormation: Used to deploy infastructure on AWS.
-- Code Deploy used to deploy app code
+- GitHub action: deploy.yml runs on change to app folder.
+Builds + tests app and creates CodeDeploy deployment from S3.

-Note: App Load Balancer and NAT Gateway have a public ipv4 address attached so will have a cost for been provisined
+Note: App Load Balancer and NAT Gateways have promisioned hourly costs even when idle

 ## Architecture Diagram